-- Do get a drink outside of the Monkey Forest and watch the monkeys chase unsuspecting tourists all over the monkey crossing.
+- Do get a drink at a restaurant near the Ubud Monkey Forest and watch the monkeys chase unsuspecting tourists all over the monkey crossing.
 My favorite stop was Habitat Cafe.

-- Spring for a room with AC and closed windows.
+- Spring for a hotel room near the Ubud Monkey Forest with AC and closed windows.
 It’s worth it.
 You’re in the jungle.

-- I’ll say it again: The jungle ALWAYS wins.
+- I’ll say it again: The Ubud jungle ALWAYS wins.
 Accept it.
 And have fun with it.

 Where to stay on Monkey Forest Road

 I loved the Ubud Bungalows!
 If you can’t find a place near there, check out this map of nearby homestays and hotels near the Ubud Monkey Forest: